Catenin beta-1: Regulation of degradation through phosphorylation

 The cellular level of β-catenin is mostly controlled by its ubiquitination and proteosomal degradation.
 The E3 ubiquitin ligase TrCP1 (also known as β-TrCP) can recognize β-catenin as its substrate through a short linear motif on the disordered N-terminus.
 However, this motif (Asp-Ser-Gly-Ile-His-Ser) of β-catenin needs to be phosphorylated on the two serines in order to be capable to bind β-TrCP.
-Phosphorylation of the motif is performed by Glycogen Synthase Kinase 3 alpha and beta (GSK3α and GSK3β).
+Phosphorylation of the motif is performed by glycogen synthase kinase 3 alpha and beta (GSK3α and GSK3β).
 GSK3s are constitutively active enzymes implicated in several important regulatory processes.
 There is one requirement, though: substrates of GSK3 need to be pre-phosphorylated four amino acids downstream (C-terminally) of the actual target site.
 Thus it also requires a "priming kinase" for its activities.
-In the case of β-catenin, the most important priming kinase is Casein Kinase I (CKI).
+In the case of β-catenin, the most important priming kinase is casein kinase 1 (CKI).
 Once a serine-threonine rich substrate has been "primed", GSK3 can "walk" across it from C-terminal to N-terminal direction, phosphorylating every 4th serine or threonine residue in a row.
 This process will result in dual phosphorylation of the aforementioned β-TrCP recognition motif as well.